Achieving Rapid Recovery in an Overload Control for Large-Scale Service Systems: Introduction

 \paragraph{Healthcare Systems.}

-System Overloads are especially prevalent in healthcare systems, and can even be considered a ``natural state'' in many cases.
-For example, operation rooms, {\em intensive care units} (ICU), MRI machines, etc., are designed to operate continuously, 24/7, and exhibit long lines of waiting patients whose wait times can be in the order of weeks, months and even years.
+System overloads are especially prevalent in healthcare systems, often even being the ``natural state.''
+Some facilities such as {\em intensive care units} (ICU's) and equipment such as magnetic resonance imaging (MRI) machines are so expensive that they are designed to be operated continuously, and exhibit long lines of waiting patients.
+Extreme overloads can occur with mass casualty events.

-A hospital, as a holistic system, has extremely complex queueing dynamics, having multiple internal flows between its units in addition to exogenous arrival streams.
+Hospitals have complex queueing dynamics, with multiple internal flows among its units in addition to exogenous arrival streams.
 Thus, overloads in some units of a hospital can ``propagate'' to other units, creating a system-wide overload.
-For example, when {\em inpatient wards} (IW) are overloaded, patients from the {\em emergency department} (ED) who need to be hospitalized cannot be transferred to the IW due to the unavailability of beds, creating a well-known phenomenon of {\em blocked beds} in the ED, i.e., beds that are occupied by patients who finished their treatment in the ED; see, e.g., \cite{BBHA12} for a current review.
-We further refer to \cite{ArmonyPatient} for a data-based study of queueing aspects in hospital settings, as well as for an extensive literature review.
+For example, when {\em inpatient wards} (IW) are overloaded, patients from the {\em emergency department} (ED) who need to be hospitalized cannot be transferred to the IW due to the unavailability of beds, creating the phenomenon of {\em blocked beds} in the ED, i.e., beds that are occupied by patients who finished their treatment in the ED; see, e.g., \cite{BBHA12} for a current review.
+See \cite{ArmonyPatient} for a data-based study of queueing aspects in hospital settings as well as an extensive literature review.

 In \cite{ChanGalit}, a fluid approximation of an ICU experiencing periods of overload periods is studied, in which the service rate of current ICU patients increases (is ``sped-up'') if the number of patients that are waiting to be admitted to the ICU exceeds a certain threshold.
 In turn, the sped-up patients have an increased probability of readmission to the ICU, so that alleviating overloads by employing speedup increases future overloads.
-The fluid model in \cite{ChanGalit} builds on an AP as an engineering principle, in the spirit of our work \cite{PW-OR}.
+The fluid model in \cite{ChanGalit} exploits an averaging principle in the spirit of \cite{PW11a}.

-Based on an extensive empirical study of a Singaporean hospital, a complex stochastic network model is designed and simulated in \cite{Dai-ED}, in order to approximate the inpatient operations in that hospital.
-During periods of congestion with large waiting times, ED patients may be sent to a non-designated IW if a wait-time threshold is crossed.
-That threshold changes dynamically with the time of the day.
-In the stochastic-network terminology, that overflow procedure accounts for an activation of a non-basic activity.
-In our model, a non-basic activity relates to the possibility of routing customers from one class to its non-designated service pool, and such an activity is active when the appropriate activation threshold is crossed.

-In \cite{PowEtal} a fluid model is used to study the effects that IW discharge timing has on the ED boarding times.
-Based on that model, the authors conclude that shifting the IW discharge time, to take place before the ED experiences its peak demand, can eliminate the overload in the ED.
-This conclusion, however, is not supported by the findings of \cite{Dai-ED}.